randycoulman/mix_test_interactive/README.md

 All of the `<mix test arguments>` are passed through to `mix test` on every test run.

-`mix test.interactive` will detect the `--failed`, `--seed`, and `--stale` options and use those as initial settings in interactive mode.
+`mix test.interactive` will detect the `--exclude`, `--failed`, `--include`, `--only`, `--seed`, and `--stale` options and use those as initial settings in interactive mode.
 You can then use the interactive mode commands to adjust those options as needed.
 It will also detect any filename or pattern arguments and use those as initial settings.
-However, it does not detect any filenames passed with `--include` or `--only`.
 Note that if you specify a pattern on the command-line, `mix test.interactive` will find all test files matching that pattern and pass those to `mix test` as if you had used the `p` command.

 ### Patterns and filenames